-We take the spiritual development of our students very seriously.
-We encourage spiritual growth as an organic part of life together, and have students and programs within our residence halls designated to specifically develop, encourage, and support spiritual growth.
+The spiritual development of our students is important to us.
+We encourage spiritual growth as an organic part of life together.
+Students and programs within our residence halls are specifically designated to develop, encourage and support spiritual growth.

-Discipleship Assistants and Coordinators work along side our Residence Hall Directors and Assistant Directors to strengthen and nurture the faith of our students through small groups, men's and women's programming and more.
-We don’t expect these students to be perfect, but rather to serve as humble examples of love and service within the body of Christ.
+Discipleship Assistants and Coordinators work alongside our Residence Hall Directors and Assistant Hall Directors to nurture and strengthen the faith of students through small groups, wing and hall worship and other activities.

-Discipleship Assistants (DAs) are students serving their floor or wing, living out their faith in Christ through love and obedience.
-DAs are a vital part of our community not only through the programs and activities they plan, but also through the example they set.
-Whether they are leading a wing Bible study or simply sharing a cup of late night coffee, DAs work to promote the spiritual health of our students through faithful service to others.
+Discipleship Assistants (DAs) are students serving their floor or wing, living out their Christian faith through love and obedience.
+DAs are a vital part of our community, planning programs and activities and setting a godly example.
+Whether they are leading a wing Bible study or sharing a late night cup of coffee, DAs work to promote the spiritual health of our students through faithful service to others.

-Men’s and Women’s Programming tries to meet students specifically where they are through programs and honest conversations that address real life issues.
-We want to help students find a voice by creating a safe place to explore questions, doubts and issues.
-Our cabinet, comprised of freshman to seniors from all halls on campus, puts together programs students can be involved in to discuss “hot topics” or just have more, intimate, direct conversations in a safe environment.
-Some of these programs have included discussions on grief, sexual addiction, gender roles in the church, and capturing your beauty.
+Men’s and Women’s Programming meet students where they are through programs and honest conversations addressing real life issues.
+Men's and Women's Programming cabinets, comprised of freshmen through seniors from all halls on campus, plan to discuss “hot topics” or just have more intimate, direct conversations in a safe environment.
+Some of these programs have included discussions on grief, sexual addiction, gender roles in the church and beauty.
 If you want to be involved or have more questions, contact Amy Nicols or Jason Koh.